grablair/mint-wizard/README.md

 	If they simply used the global `C` flag, Alice would have the $50 credit card charge, _another_ $50 automated charge would be added by the script, and then a $30 credit, resulting in $70 being tracked in Mint.
+2. The `S` modifier skips this transaction for the current user.

 ## Recurring Transactions